blakesmith/mario_box/README.md

 # Formats

 All the printouts were modeled in [OpenSCAD](https://openscad.org), with source included.
-Each model is built using a [https://github.com/blakesmith/mario_box/blob/main/pixel_canvas.scad](pixel canvas)
+Each model is built using a [pixel canvas](https://github.com/blakesmith/mario_box/blob/main/pixel_canvas.scad)
 OpenSCAD abstraction.
 Each color is built using a different height-map for each color change.